 After all, if we are not in our right minds or fully in control of ourselves, we are not held to the same standards and do not have full consent.
 Let us say we have a drug addiction, or a porn addiction.
 These are extremely difficult to break and take time.
 While the first time you chose to do these things may have been the mortal sin, it is probably not a mortal sin each and every time you do it later down the road because of all the chemical interfering with your decision making process, etc. In which case counseling and regular confession are in order.

-Yes, these are sins and grave evils, but if you are working to overcome them and to follow God more then do not fall into scrupulosity, which is thinking God is always mad at you, always looking down at you, and always displeased with you, even if you are trying.
+Yes, these are sins and grave evils, but if you are working to overcome them and look to follow God more, then this do not fall into scrupulosity, which is thinking God is always mad at you, always looking down at you, and always displeased with you, even if you are trying.
 If we are seriously trying, God is pleased.
-So, Approach Him!
+So, approach Him!
 Don’t run from Him!
 God is kind.
 God is love.
 God is merciful.

 If you have any comments or questions, please let us know.
 Also check out our folder on prayer and spirituality for more helpful advice, both here and on our YouTube channel.